augustin-v/starkhack-game/README.md

 - Players place a bet using tokens.
 - Players choose one of three options: Rock, Paper, or Scissors.
-- AI opponent also makes a choice.
+- opponent also makes a choice.
 - Winner takes the bet amount.

 ## Game Rules: